wp-plugins/emoba-email-obfuscator-advanced/readme.txt

 1. How can I deal with emails in static files (header, footer, sidebar, etc)?

- Simplest way: Put the email in a page; use browser to look at source, copy the resulting html source of that email (`<span id=emoba-nnnn">...</span>` , and include the script below it) to the template.
+ Simplest way: Put the email in a page; look at source from browser, and copy the resulting html source of that email (`<span id=emoba-nnnn">...</span>` , and include the script below it) to the template.